deepradadiya/Next-Word-Prediction/README.markdown

 - **Self-Supervised Pretraining**: Pretrain on a large corpus, then fine-tune for next-word prediction.
 - **Attention Visualization**: Use `bertviz` to visualize attention weights for interpretability.

-## Contributing

-Contributions are welcome!
-Please submit pull requests or open issues for bugs, feature requests, or improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.